cyberhardt/aria2setup/README.md

 -

-First and foremost, create a folder called aria2 on C:\\, then create aria2.session, aria2.log, aria2.conf inside it.
+First and foremost, create a folder called aria2 on C:\\, then create aria2.session and aria2.log inside it.
 Then, create a folder called aria2downloads on your Downloads directory.
 You can, of course, set different names for the aria2 and aria2downloads folders.
-This was made with AriaNG Native in mind.
-Entire torrent section is set as comment because why would a sane person use this for torrenting.
+This was made with AriaNG Native in mind, for use as a download manager.
+I did not include torrent settings on my conf, but you can add it yourself with the links I provided.
+Just paste the torrent-related parameters on the conf below the #---------- part and it should be fine.
+After those steps, all you need to do is paste the three files of this repository inside aria2 folder, set your username on aria2.conf, and run init.bat.
+Provided your system drive is C, and aria2 folder is inside C as in C:\aria2, it should work right off the bat after editing the username on aria2.conf.

 -

 The .vbs allows for hidden execution, the .bat works to start the .vbs.
 Why both?
 I don't know.
-It worked, so I won't change it.
+It worked, so...

 -

 In order to get it to run at startup, do this:
-Create a shortcut for the initaria.bat, and place it in: "C:\Users\\-\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
+Create a shortcut for the init.bat, and place it in: "C:\Users\\-\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup".
 It will now execute aria2 on startup.
 Replace "-" by your user.

 -